 More On Caring For Knockouts

-Fertilize To Prevent Holes In Rose Leaves
+Fertilize To Prevent Rose Bush Holes In Leaves

 Apply the mixed fertilizer around the plant base monthly throughout the entire growing season to keep your plant pest-free and healthy.